-- · being taught by professionals who are active for large organisations eg GRETA, the Youth Justice Board, the United Nations Office of the High Commissioner for Human Rights - an opportunity to take part in our 'InvEnterPrize' venture our 'Dragon's Den' style student entrepreneurship competition - · the chance to join the Mooting Society to develop your key advocacy and litigation skills.
+- being taught by professionals who have worked with bodies such as the International Monetary Fund (IMF) and who engage with the Department of Business and Trade and Law Commission on projects relating to modern business activity, including platform regulation and crypto-assets - an opportunity to take part in our 'InvEnterPrize' venture our 'Dragon's Den' style student entrepreneurship competition - the chance to join the Mooting Society to develop your key advocacy and litigation skills.

 A degree in Business Law from Aberystwyth University is a valuable qualification for a range of careers.
-Recent graduates are succeeding in financial management, business and human resources.
+Recent graduates are succeeding in legal practice, financial management, business and human resources.
 Upon completion of this degree, you will emerge with real-world capabilities, enabling you to shape your future and develop the career you deserve.